jayavibhavnk/palona-ai-task/README.md

 - Backend deployed at: `https://macro-crane-474800-p9.uw.r.appspot.com` (Google Cloud Platform)
 - Frontend: React (Vite) — https://palonai-chat.vercel.app/ (Vercel)

+## Dataset and Vector DB
+- Created a custom dataset of Amazon products through web scraping, has 22 products for example.
+- Vector DB ingestion code in vdb.py (which was originally an ipynb)

 ---

 ## Table of Contents